Chart Color Schemes

 Employment drivers in Riverview are experiencing difficulties, placing it among the bottom 20% of areas assessed across Australia

-Riverview's workforce comprises both white and blue-collar jobs, with manufacturing and industrial sectors prominently featured.
-The unemployment rate in Riverview was 16.5% as of June 2024.
+Riverview's workforce is balanced across white and blue collar jobs, with manufacturing and industrial sectors prominent.
+The unemployment rate was 15.9% as of September 2025, with an estimated employment growth of 7.5% over the past year.

 Frequently Asked Questions - Employment